mbarcia/CSV-Payments-PoC/README.md

    - Confirm the correct folder path is provided as an argument
    - Check file permissions on the input folder
    - Verify CSV file format matches expected structure

-3. Issue: Errors during payment processing
-   - Enable debug logging by adding `logging.level.com.example.poc=DEBUG` to `application.yaml`
-   - Check the application logs for detailed error messages
-   - Verify the mock payment provider is functioning correctly (if using the mock implementation)

 For performance optimization:
 - Monitor CPU and memory usage during processing